AFZALGREAT/weatherforecastonline/README.md

 # weatherforecastonline
-chack weather of any place of any country
+check weather of any place of any country